 We have published several technical notes that address different topics of interest to acquisition professionals that are contemplating or are currently using Agile methods as part of their acquisition.
 We have also developed a model and analysis approach for understanding the likely adoption risks for a DoD organization involved in adopting Agile methods.
-We provide podcasts and blog entries on smaller topics (e.g. the expression of each of the 12 Agile principles in DoD settings).
+We provide podcasts and blog entries on smaller topics (for example, the expression of each of the 12 Agile principles in DoD settings).
 And we stay close to the practitioner community by presenting at Agile conferences, participating in DoD-centric adoption support groups, and sponsoring and coordinating the SEI Agile Collaboration Group.
-It is composed of government and industry professionals who give us feedback on our work and periodically meet to discuss various topics related to Agile adoption in the DoD and federal organizations.
-(To apply to join our Agile Collaboration Group, please send email to Mary Ann Lapham, email@example.com)

 White Papers on Agile Adoption Topics:

 Currently, we're developing new ways of applying systems thinking to some of the stickiest and most persistent problems in acquisition.

 We call this program Patterns of Failure: Systems Thinking in Software Acquisition.
 So far, it has yielded nearly a dozen two-page monographs — Acquisition Archetypes — that explore systems-thinking methods to dissect (and solve) some of the most commonly repeated failure scenarios in modern acquisition.
 Working from a recognized set of systems archetypes, the SEI has extrapolated a related set of software acquisition models, the basis for the set of Acquisition Archetypes presented here.